TODAY / JUN 9HEAVY

 When to leave downtown

-Leaving the core before 3pm is the single most effective way to avoid the evening peak.
+Leaving the core before 3pm is usually the most effective way to stay ahead of the evening peak.
 Between 3 and 3:30pm the DVP northbound is busy but moving; by 3:45 it is locked.
 Once locked, it does not meaningfully recover until after 6:30pm on a normal Tuesday or Wednesday and after 7pm on a Thursday or Friday.

 For trips heading west on the Gardiner toward Mississauga or the airport, the practical guidance is the inverse: either leave before 3pm or wait until after 7pm.
-The hour between 6:30 and 7:30pm is genuinely transitional and the difference between leaving at 6:25 and 6:55 can be 25 minutes of saved drive time on a regular Wednesday.
+The hour between 6:30 and 7:30pm is often transitional.
 The same holds for Highway 400 northbound — the back of the wave typically passes Major Mackenzie around 7:15pm on weekdays.

 The event-night multiplier